Skip to content

 What you can search Example queries

-Domain data is reported by the Windows agent, so ChromeOS devices and manually-entered records won't have a domain value.
-Worth noting: a device with no domain data is different from a device that has confirmed it's on a workgroup.
-The query "not domain joined" only returns devices whose agents have actively reported that they are not on a domain.
+Domain data is reported by the Windows agent.
+ChromeOS devices and manually-entered records will not have a domain value.
+A device with no domain data is different from a device confirmed to be on a workgroup — the query "not domain joined" only returns devices whose agents have reported that they are not on a domain, not devices that have never reported.

 Last Logged-In User